RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 a) Finding Redundant Baselines
 ******************************
-:mod:`utils` contains functions for finding redundant groups of baselines in an array, either by antenna positions or uvw coordinates.
+:mod:`~pyuvdata.utils` contains functions for finding redundant groups of baselines in an array, either by antenna positions or uvw coordinates.
 Baselines are considered redundant if they are within a specified tolerance distance (default is 1 meter).

-The :func:`utils.get_baseline_redundancies` function accepts an array of baseline indices and an array of baseline vectors (ie, uvw coordinates) as input, and finds redundancies among the vectors as given.
+The :func:`~pyuvdata.utils.get_baseline_redundancies` function accepts an array of baseline indices and an array of baseline vectors (ie, uvw coordinates) as input, and finds redundancies among the vectors as given.
 If the ``with_conjugates`` option is selected, it will include baselines that are redundant when reversed in the same group.